ddunnock/latex-template-engine/docs/interactive-guide.md

 - The output filename is automatically generated from the document title
 - Spaces are replaced with underscores
+- Files are organized within your selected project directory
+- For UCCS templates, structured paths are created (e.g., `classes/EMGT5510/2025_summer/`)
 - If a file exists, you'll be prompted to overwrite or choose a new name

 ### Error Handling